microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollView.md

 |------------|----------------------------------------------------------------------------|
 | CorrelationId | Gets the correlation ID associated with the zoom factor change, previously returned by ZoomTo, ZoomBy or AddZoomVelocity.

-<br/>Used by the ZooomCompleted event which is raised when the zoom factor changes caused by a ZoomTo, ZoomBy or AddZoomVelocity method call completed.
+Used by the ZooomCompleted event which is raised when the zoom factor changes caused by a ZoomTo, ZoomBy or AddZoomVelocity method call completed.

 ## ScrollingBringingIntoViewEventArgs class

 Used by the BringingIntoView event which is raised when the `ScrollView` is about to participate in a bring-into-view request triggered by a FrameworkElement.RequestBringIntoView event.
 It allows customization of that participation.

 Setting the SnapPointsMode property to ScrollngSnapPointsMode.Default causes the participating `ScrollView` to land on a mandatory snap point, if present.

 ### ScrollingBringingIntoViewEventArgs.Cancel

 Gets or sets a value indicating whether the participation must be cancelled or not.

 The BringingIntoView event handler can set the Cancel property to True to skip the participation of the `ScrollView` that raises the event.
 The request will still be processed potentially by parent ScrollViewer/ScrollView controls.
 Only the one participation that was about to start is cancelled.

 For example, the Cancel property can be set to True for a nested `ScrollView` that already has the target element partially in view, to prevent it from moving beyond that.
 Any outer `ScrollView` will still attempt to scroll the target element into its own view.

 On the other hand, setting BringIntoViewRequestedEventArgs.Handled to True stops the entire chain of participations.
 BringIntoViewRequestedEventArgs.Handled is typically set to True by a `ScrollViewer` or `ScrollView` control when it could not bring the target into its own viewport, not even partially.
 As a result potential parent participants do not try to bring the target into their view because it would be pointless.

 ### ScrollingBringingIntoViewEventArgs class, additional details